JEFworks-Lab/jefworks-lab.github.io/_posts/2024-03-18-querying-google-scholar-with-rvest.md

 <img src="{{ site.url }}/assets/blog/chatgpt_rvest_anim.gif">

 Indeed, we see a clear 'boom' or rise in the number of research papers containing obviously LLM-generated text in 2022 when these models were made more broadly accessible.
-And of course, we're only a few months into 2024 so the number of publications in 2024 currently represents only these few months while all other years represent the whole year.
+Of course, we're only a few months into 2024 so the number of publications in 2024 currently represents only these few months while all other years represent the whole year.
+Likewise, of course we are only identifying research papers containing obvious LLM-generated text based on perfect string matching, which presents limitations.
+More sophisticated approaches for identifying text likely to be substantially modified or produced by LLMs can be found in works such as [Liang et al, "Monitoring AI-Modified Content at Scale: A Case Study on the Impact of ChatGPT on AI Conference Peer Reviews", arXiv 2024](https://arxiv.org/abs/2403.07183) for example.

 ---